simkimsia/ARENA_3.0/self-paced/sprint-plan.md

 **Why this structure:**
 - **Phase 1 & 2 are sequential** — dependencies flow naturally, no context switching
-- **Phase 3 is interleaved** — RL and Evals are independent, so variety helps without breaking flow
+- **Phase 3 is interleaved** — RL and Evals are independent, so variety helps without breaking flow.
+See [How to Use Interleaving for Deeper Learning](https://www.coursera.org/articles/interleaving) for details.
-- **Only 2 tracks to juggle** — simpler mental model than 3-track

 ---